-Clovis Oncology, Inc. [CLVS] – A worthy Stock for long-term investors
+Clovis Oncology, Inc. [CLVS] – A worthy stock for long-term investors

 Clovis Oncology, Inc. [NASDAQ:CLVS]: Analyst Rating and Earnings

-Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on Tue 25 Feb (In 64 Days).
+Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for Tue 25 Feb (In 56 Days).

 Fundamental Analysis of Clovis Oncology, Inc. [CLVS]